 - Whole Milk Powder

-- Apple Cider Vinegar (Organic) with detoxification properties – Bragg brand is our absolute favorite.
+- Apple Cider Vinegar (Organic) with detoxification properties – Bragg brand is our absolute favorite, you can easily find it on Amazon.
 If you have sensitive skin, remember to skin test first.

 Put It All Together